Vlad Călugărul: Reign

 In 1481, the same year Mehmed II died, conflict between his two surviving sons, Bayezid II and Cem, erupted into open conflict.
 Vlad was now placed on the throne by Ștefan III of Moldavia, who had invaded Wallachia that June and routed Basarab IV at Râmnicu Vâlcea.
-Soon enough Basarab IV was again Voivode of Wallachia, with Ottoman support. Ștefan made a last attempt to secure his influence in Wallachia, and within the year Basarab lost the throne again, after which he would reign until 1495.
+Soon enough Basarab IV was again Voivode of Wallachia, with Ottoman support. Ștefan made a last attempt to secure his influence in Wallachia, and within the year Basarab lost the throne again, after which Vlad would reign until 1495.
 Although Vlad IV was restored, he was soon forced to accept the Sultan's suzerainty.

 In 1495, he helped build St. Nicholas Church, in Brașov, Transylvania.
 There is nothing historically that suggests his death that same year was anything other than natural.
 His fairly long reign by comparison to those before him was due in part to his having the support of Ștefan III of Moldavia.
 He was succeeded by his son, Radu cel Mare, who would reign until 1508, when he was ousted by his first cousin Mihnea cel Rău, son of Vlad the Impaler.